-Depart Edmonton this morning on a charter flight to Cambridge Bay.
-Upon arrival, enjoy a walking tour of the town and board the ship in the afternoon.
+Depart Edmonton this morning on a charter flight to Cambridge Bay (see 'Additional Costs.'
+Upon arrival, enjoy a walking tour of the town and embark the ship in the afternoon.
 After settling into your cabin and exploring the ship, meet your expedition team and fellow passengers.
-Excitement is in the air as you enjoy a welcome cocktail and cast off, bound for the fabled Northwest Passage.
+Excitement is in the air as you enjoy a 'welcome' cocktail and cast off, bound for the fabled Northwest Passage.

 As the captain charts a course into the Northwest Passage, the onboard presentation series begins and the legend of Sir John Franklin and his ‘lost expedition’ begins to unravel.
 The mystery of what happened to Franklin was partially solved in September 2014, when a joint Parks Canada and Royal Canadian Geographical Society expedition found the long lost Franklin shipwreck, HMS Erebus, in the Victoria Strait.
-One Ocean Expeditions played a pivotal role in the search by transporting underwater search equipment as well as scientists, historians, researchers, dignitaries, and sponsors of this history-defining mission.
-Aim to visit Victory Point, traveling very near the actual location of the wreck of HMS Erebus, all the while learning about the quest for exploration that eventually opened up the Arctic.
+Aim to visit Victory Point, traveling very near the actual location of the wreck, all the while learning about the quest for exploration that eventually opened up the Arctic.
 Just two years later, in 2016, the wreck of Franklin's second ship, HMS Terror was located less than fifty miles from HMS Erebus, thus ending one of marine archaeology's most enduring mysteries.
 However, the discovery of the two ships leaves many unanswered questions as to the fate of Franklin and his men.
 The story continues to unravel.

-This morning you will arrive at Conningham Bay on the shore of Prince of Wales.
+This morning you will arrive at Conningham Bay on the shore of Prince of Wales Island.
 This is one of the most remarkable wildlife sites in the Arctic and a known hot spot for polar bears who come here to feast on Beluga whales.
-It is not unusual to find the shoreline littered with whale skeletons and very healthy looking polar bears!
+It is not unusual to find the shoreline littered with whale skeletons and healthy looking polar bears!

-Today you'll transit the narrow passage of Bellot Strait, a channel separating northerly Somerset Island from continental North America.
-The aim is to enter at slack tide if possible, in order to avoid a current that roars through the passage at more than seven knots during peak flow.
+Transit the narrow passage of Bellot Strait, a channel separating northerly Somerset Island from continental North America.
 The mixing of waters in this strait provides an abundant food source for marine mammals.
 Keep your eyes peeled for harp seals, bearded seals, and even polar bears.
 The skill of the captain and officers and the capabilities of the ship become apparent during this exciting day of Arctic navigation.
 The historic site of Fort Ross, located at the southern end of Somerset Island, is a former Hudson’s Bay Company fur trading outpost.
 Fascinating archaeological sites nearby tell a story of more than a thousand years of habitation by the Inuit and their predecessors.

 Beechey Island is of great historic importance on your journey through the Northwest Passage.
 It is here that Sir John Franklin’s ill-fated expedition spent its last ‘comfortable’ winter in 1845 before disappearing into the icy vastness, sparking an incredible series of search expeditions that lasted almost three decades.
 A trip ashore at Beechey Island to visit the grave markers on a remote windswept beach gives one pause to ponder the bravery (or foolhardiness) of these pioneering explorers, as they sought a way through the barren, frozen landscape.

 Gaze on the wild north coast of Baffin Island as the ship navigates through Navy Board Inlet.
-The vast landscapes of Sirmilik National Park surround you as the ship approaches the remote Inuit community of Mittimatalik.
-You'll be welcomed ashore and a highlight will be a visit to the Natinnak Center, where a fascinating cultural exhibit showcases aspects of daily life, the culture, and history of the people of the North.
-Inuit carvings, jewelery, and other traditional crafts are on display.
+The vast landscapes of Sirmilik National Park surround you as the ship approaches the remote Inuit community of Mittimatalik (Pond Inlet) where you'll be welcomed ashore.
+A highlight will be a visit to the Natinnak Center, where a fascinating cultural exhibit showcases aspects of daily life, the culture, and history of the people of the North.
+Inuit carvings, jewelry, and other traditional crafts are on display.
 Purchasing such items from the local artisans is a great way to support the community.

-This morning enter the spectacular Gibbs Fjord with towering cliffs all around.
-The ship will seem dwarfed by the giant peaks and snowy glaciers as it cruises slowly along the dark waters.
+This morning enter spectacular Gibbs Fjord with towering cliffs all around.
+The ship is dwarfed by giant peaks and snowy glaciers as it cruises slowly along the dark waters.
 One recent guest commented that Gibbs Fjord was like something out of "Lord of the Rings."

 Leaving the rugged coastline of Baffin Island, your crossing of Baffin Bay allows time to slow down and reflect on the beauty and experiences you have shared.
 Your team of on-board experts will continue to educate you on the history and wildlife of the region while your naturalists keep watch, looking for fulmars and dovekies, pilot whales, and perhaps even orcas.
 As you approach Greenland, the likelihood of spotting some of the big baleen whales also increases.